IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ##### Notification panels

-A notification is a panel that TomTom IndiGO uses to present information to the user.
+A notification is a panel that TomTom Digital Cockpit uses to present information to the user.

 Each [`NotificationPanel`](TTIVI_PLATFORM_API) has its own [`NotificationPanel`](TTIVI_PLATFORM_API)`.Priority`.
 The system UI uses it to determine when and how to show the notification.
 For example, it may choose to suppress a low priority notification, while a higher priority notification is active, to avoid distracting the driver.

-TomTom IndiGO provides a pre-defined UI [template](#notification-panel-template), that clients can use to present information.
+TomTom Digital Cockpit provides a pre-defined UI [template](#notification-panel-template), that clients can use to present information.
 The user can also tap on the notification to trigger an action.
 Notification panels that choose to use[`NotificationFragment`](TTIVI_PLATFORM_API) get this UI template, but it is not mandatory to use a template.
 If your panel uses a different layout, then